YotpoLtd/breakproof-base-monorepo/infra/devx-and-repo/repo-shell-scripts/README.md

    `cd ./<your name>-frontend-monorepo`
    1. Simply running `pnpm --workspace-root run repo:import-from-other-repo` won't do anything, it will output help information
-   2. You need to provide some input. **Before doing that, make sure you are currently on branch `master`**.
+   2. You need to provide some input. **Before doing that, make sure your breakproof fork is currently on the default branch**.
 5. When the script finishes the migration, it creates & checks out a new branch `<TASK-ID>-import-<original repo name>` in which you have all the project code from your original repo, with all git history preserved.